Chinese defy Hong Kong's protest gloom in hunt for bargain stocks

 For a graphic on mainland investors bought a total of HK$208 bln HK-listed stocks via Stock Connect in Jan-Nov, click here$208%20bln%20HK-listed%20stocks%20via%20Stock%20Connect%20in%20Jan-Nov.png

-The months-long protests and their hit to sectors including tourism, retail and real estate have all contributed to the benchmark Hang Seng index's .HSI global underperformance this year.
+The months-long protests and their hit to sectors including tourism, retail and real estate have all contributed to the benchmark Hang Seng index’s global underperformance this year.

 For a graphic on Hong Kong economy fell into recession, click here